platform-experience/form-decoration/README.md

 ## Why?

-The out-of-box form widget in Service Portal is extremely powerful, in that it leverages base-platform functionality (examples below) so that forms can be designed by configuration rather than code.
+The out-of-box form widget in Service Portal is extremely powerful, in that it leverages base-platform functionality so that forms can be designed by configuration rather than code.
+Some examples of this functionality are form views, UI Policies, and Client Scripts.

-- Form views
-- Dictionary
-- UI Policies
-- Client Scripts
-- UI Actions

-It also has it's limitations as well.
+While it's very powerful, it has it's limitations as well.
 Specifically, there is no out-of-box way to style elements, or to add special functionality (e.g. Google address lookup) to fields/variables on the form.
 This means that while a portal can look good, it's appearance is often brought down by the inclusion of the form widget on the page which doesn't conform to the styling of the portal.

+Prior to this application, the only way to create your own custom field types and styling was to create your own form within a widget, sacrificing all the base-platform functionality.

 ## Installation